 History of the Department of Architecture

-In 1871, three years into his tenure as the first president of Cornell University, Andrew Dickson White proposed to give his architectural library, the largest collection in the country at that time, to the university in return for the creation of a Department of Architecture.
+In 1871, Andrew Dickson White, the first president of Cornell University, proposed to give his architectural library, the largest collection in the country at that time, to the university in return for the creation of a Department of Architecture.
 The trustees approved and appointed Charles Babcock as the first professor of architecture in the United States.
 White retained his passion for architecture throughout his life and played a crucial role in the growth of the architecture program and in the development of the Cornell campus.
 The new architecture program was immediately popular, registering 32 students by 1876, and enrolled its first international student, Noriyuki Kozima of Japan, in 1879.
 Margaret Hicks (A.B.
 1878, B.Arch.
 1880) was the first woman to graduate from an architecture program at an American university.

 The College of Architecture was formed in 1896.
 For many years it was strongly influenced by Beaux-Arts principles, in which design was seen as an art form.
-As the program grew so did its library, which acquired the working drawings of leading architects of the day.
-A fine arts program was also part of the college at this time.
-The college's quarters in Lincoln Hall became too small, and in 1906 it moved to slightly larger spaces in White and Franklin halls.
-By 1920 enrollment had reached 130.
-The course was divided into four parts: construction and practice; expression; architectural composition; and history of architecture, with many hours of drawing, watercolor, and clay modeling.
+As the program grew so did its library, which acquired the working drawings of leading architects.
+By 1920, enrollment reached 130.
+The course was divided into four parts including construction and practice; architectural composition; history of architecture; and expression that encompassed visual arts such as drawing, watercolor, and sculpture.

 Under Francke Huntington Bosworth Jr., who came to Cornell in 1919 as professor of design and dean of the College of Architecture, Cornell became the first architecture school to expand its curriculum to five years.
 A substantial thesis was required.
-Bosworth, too, had a Beaux-Arts background, but he placed new emphasis on enclosure of space and an interest in human needs in the practice of designing and enclosing space.
-Cornell dropped out of the program of the Society of Beaux-Arts Architects in New York and developed its own program, with a more practical curriculum in the traditional Polytechnique philosophy.
+Bosworth had a Beaux-Arts background, though in practice he emphasized an interest in human needs in the practice of designing and enclosing space.
+Cornell dropped out of the program of the Society of Beaux-Arts Architects in New York and developed a new approach and program with a practical curriculum found more commonly in a Polytechnique philosophy.

 In the 1920s, the college offered three five-year programs, with undergraduate and graduate degrees in architecture, landscape architecture, and fine arts and supported collaboration across the disciplines.
 In 1952, a new department, city and regional planning, was formed within the college and chaired by John Reps.
-The first course in historic preservation was offered in 1963.

-In 1956, degrees were revised to include a five-year bachelor of architecture, a four-year bachelor of fine arts, and master's degrees in architecture, fine arts, regional planning, and landscape architecture.
-M.A. and Ph.D. programs in architectural history and a graduate program in urban design jointly administered by architecture and city and regional planning.
-At this time, the college was renamed to the College of Architecture, Art, and Planning.
+In 1956, the degrees were revised to include a five-year bachelor of architecture, a four-year bachelor of fine arts, and master's degrees in architecture, fine arts, regional planning, and landscape architecture.
+M.A. and Ph.D. programs in architectural history and a graduate program in urban design jointly administered by architecture and city and regional planning were added in the 1960s.
+In 1967, the college was officially established as the College of Architecture, Art, and Planning (AAP).

 As the college was established as it is known today, architectural historian and theorist Colin Rowe, named the most significant architecture teacher of the second half of the 20th century, had begun nearly three decades of teaching at Cornell.
-From 1969 to 1974, the department was headed by Oswald Mathias Ungers.
-The intellectual friction between Rowe and Ungers generated distinctive pedagogy and work focused on urban morphology, influencing several generations of practitioners and teachers.
+From 1969 to 1974, the Department of Architecture was headed by Oswald Mathias Ungers.
+The intellectual friction between Rowe and Ungers generated a distinctive pedagogy and work focused on urban morphology, influencing generations of practitioners and teachers.

 The professional Master of Architecture program was added in 2004.
 The first entering class for this three and one-half year program was admitted in the fall, following an initial candidacy review by NAAB in the spring of that year.
 The professional Master of Architecture program was formally granted accreditation effective January 1, 2009.

 With the growth of the college and the establishment of its name, the departments moved to their current location at the north end of Cornell's Arts Quad in what are now Rand, Sibley, and Tjaden halls by the 1970s.
 In response to a growing student body and the need for competitive and contemporary facilities, Milstein Hall, designed by Rem Koolhaas and OMA, was built and it opened in August 2011.
 The new building provides a versatile pedagogical space for the department's architecture programs.
 The 47,000-square-foot building includes 25,000 square feet of flexible studio space that connects to both Rand and Sibley halls.
 A 250-seat, state-of-the-art auditorium functions as a central large event facility within the college.
 Milstein Hall provides an expansion of special resources and offers opportunities for development and experimentation for students and faculty alike.
 In 2019, the historic Rand Hall (1911) was renovated to house the Mui Ho Fine Arts Library, home to one of the most unique circulating collections of fine arts and design materials in the country.
 The new library was designed by architect Wolfgang Tschapeller (M.Arch.
 '87), whose goal for the project was a 21st-century interpretation of the grand reading rooms associated with great research collections.
 Below the library, on the building's ground level, is the fabrication facility, which includes a fully equipped digital fabrication lab, wood shop, metal shop, and work area.